carpentries-incubator/gap-lesson/04-testing.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> * Creating test files
+> * Be able to create and run test files
+> * Understand how test discrepancies and runtime regressions
+>   could be identified and interpreted
+> * Understand how to adjust tests to check randomised algorithms
-> * Making it right, then making it fast
+> * Learn the "Make it right, then make it fast" concept
-> * Learning some other kinds of groups in GAP

 The code of `AvgOrdOfGroup` is very simple and possibly nothing could go wrong with it.
 It avoids problems with running out of memory because of iterating